murkl/arch-os/docs/README.md

 - Or let **Create boot medium** download, verify and write it for you, on any Linux machine:

 ```
-curl -Ls bit.ly/arch-os | sudo bash
+curl -Ls bit.ly/arch-os | bash
 ```

-**Note:** _Both downloads are kept beside the program in `/root/Downloads` and reused, so a second run costs no bandwidth — `DOWNLOAD_DIR=<dir>` puts them somewhere else.
+**Note:** _No `sudo` on the left of the pipe: **Create boot medium** runs as you, so nothing it downloads or writes beside itself belongs to root in your home, and only the write to the device asks for a password.
+On the live image you are root already and the same command installs. `DOWNLOAD_DIR=<dir>` says where the program is unpacked, `~/Downloads` by default; where the image lands is a setting, suggested as that same folder and reused, so a second run costs no bandwidth.
 Anything after `bash -s --` goes to the program itself, so `bash -s -- --debug` is a run that writes nothing._

 ### 2. Set the Firmware up